ryssbowh/craft-themes/DEVELOPERS.md

 ### Inheritance

 Themes can extend each other with the method `getExtends(): string` of their main class.
-Parent themes will be installed automatically when installing a theme in the backend.
+Parent themes will be installed automatically when installing a theme in the backend, just make sure they are required in the composer.json of the child theme.

 ### Assets (images, fonts etc)